 A version of this was previously published with District.

 The characters in the film are no better.
-Most of them—sans Logan Nelson, the film’s protagonist—are dull, thin, and are only made interesting by a handful of reveals.
+Most of them—Logan Nelson, the film’s protagonist, not included—are dull, thin, and are only made interesting by a handful of reveals.
 Take Anna—played by the convincing Laura Vandervoot—for example.
 When she awakens in one of Jigsaw’s traps, she is quick to prove her intelligence by being the first to discover the solution to the trap.
 But her intelligence isn’t enough to convince viewers that she should be cared about.
-As the movie continues, her storyline develops only enough to reveal that she was placed in Jigsaw’s game because she killed her baby and blamed it on her husband.
+As the movie continues, her storyline develops only enough to reveal that she was placed in Jigsaw’s trap because she killed her baby and blamed it on her husband.
 Shocking?
 Sure.
 Shocking enough for a “Saw” movie?
 Hardly.
-Anna develops only slightly at the end when she shows some remorse for what she’s done, but then quickly reverts when she professes her innocence and accidentally kills herself.
+Anna’s character develops only slightly at the end when she shows some remorse for what she’s done, but then quickly reverts when she professes her innocence and accidentally kills herself.

 Perhaps the film does have one redeeming quality, however.
 Through a bout of nostalgia, dedicated fans are given a taste of the original films, which keeps them from completely disregarding “Jigsaw.”
 When Eleanor, Nelson’s assistant, takes him to her workshop, she reveals to him that she is a dedicated Jigsaw fan and shows him a collection of original Jigsaw traps seen in the previous films.
 The directors leave the heavy lifting to the viewers though, having the camera pan slowly across each trap, leaving the viewers to remember the glory of each of the prior movies.

-But it’s when Nelson brutally murders Detective Halloran that distances “Jigsaw” from the series the most.
+But when Nelson brutally murders Detective Halloran, “Jigsaw” is distanced from the series the most.
 John Kramer, the original Jigsaw, was always labeled as a killer, but he, in fact, never killed anyone.
-Rather, he gave all of his victims the option to live or die, a major theme throughout the films.
+Rather, he gave all of his victims the option to live or die, a major theme throughout the series.
 Yet, Nelson, Kramer’s successor, gave Halloran no possible option to live.
 He killed him in cold blood.
-True, Kramer’s protégés have gone rogue before, but always on their own terms, never in the name of Jigsaw, which is exactly what Nelson does.
+True, Kramer’s protégés have gone rogue before, but always on their own terms, never in the name of Jigsaw, which is exactly what Nelson did.

-Despite being slightly entertaining and full of nostalgia, “Jigsaw” fails to acknowledge the details that made previous “Saw” films so successful.
+Despite being slightly entertaining and crisp with nostalgia, “Jigsaw” fails to acknowledge the details that made previous “Saw” films so successful.
 It has minimal payoff and proves to be a film only for die-hard “Saw” fans.